Study Abroad FAQs

 Can I attend a non-approved program?

-The Study Abroad Committee (SAC), in accordance with the College’s academic standards and guidelines, has approved a diverse set of programs.
+The Office of Study Abroad, in accordance with the College’s academic standards and guidelines, has approved a diverse set of programs.
 Students who wish to study abroad are strongly advised to give serious consideration to approved programs.

 However, students may petition to attend a non-approved program.
 These petitions will only be considered if existing programs do not meet a student’s academic needs.
-The SAC will review the merits of the student’s application, the academic quality of the proposed program, the student’s academic preparation and the appropriateness of the proposed curriculum to a student’s academic program.
-Approval by the SAC does not guarantee acceptance by the program sponsor.
+The Office of Study Abroad will review the merits of the student’s application, the academic quality of the proposed program, the student’s academic preparation and the appropriateness of the proposed curriculum to a student’s academic program.
+Approval by the Office of Study Abroad does not guarantee acceptance by the program sponsor.

 How do I decide where to go?